ranranrunforit/Agents/sidekick_personal_coworker/README.md

     * **Python REPL:** A `PythonREPLTool` allows the agent to execute Python code.
 * **Graph-based Workflow:** The system's logic is built using `langgraph.graph.StateGraph`, defining a flow where the worker generates responses, which are then routed to tools if needed, or to the evaluator for assessment.
 Based on the evaluation, the process either loops back to the worker for refinement or terminates.
 * **Resource Management:** The application includes functions to set up and free resources, specifically closing the Playwright browser and stopping the Playwright instance when no longer needed, ensuring efficient resource utilization.

-The project aims to create an intelligent and autonomous personal co-worker that can understand tasks, leverage tools, and self-correct to meet specified success criteria.